threecuptea/hadoopbook-demo/README.md

       _InputSampler.RandomSampler(freq, numSamples, maximumSplitsSampled)_

       to sample the key space and save the key distribution.
-SortByTemperatureUsingTotalOrderPartitioner declares TotalOrderPartitioner as its PartitionClass.
+SortByTemperatureUsingTotalOrderPartitioner uses TotalOrderPartitioner as its PartitionClass.
 TotalOrderPartitioner uses the above key distribution to contruct partitions.

-      SortByTemperatureUsingTotalOrderPartitioner uses SortDataPreprocessor to filter out invalid climate data and save to SequenceFile.
+      SortByTemperatureUsingTotalOrderPartitioner uses SortDataPreprocessor to filter out invalid climate data and save to SequenceFile first.

    3. Join